ArrowElectronics/aws-iot-dragonconnect-c/circuit/circuit.md

 a user selects the desired state.
 Logic in the web client controls the possible selection.
 If a device has not reported state, ...

-When a user selects a state, the following steps in the following diagram occur
+When a user selects a state, the following actions occur

 ![DragonBoard LED Update](./images/LED_update.png)